 Another option to consider with rope lights is the size of the outer plastic tubing.
 Larger diameters are more durable, but have less flexibility than those with smaller diameters.
 In planning your design, something else to determine is the length of light needed and how to achieve that length.
 One way is by purchasing rope lights in pre-terminated, shorter segments, allowing for the units to be connected together until the total length is reached.
 Rope lights can also be purchased in bulk spools, where the lights can be cut, terminated, and spliced together, using only as much of the rope light as you need for each run.

 use less than 1 watt per foot.
 They are also cooler to the touch, more durable, and can have a bulb life expectancy rated to over 100,000 hours.
-The drawbacks to LED rope lights are their higher initial cost and that they are often not available with as many options as standard incandescent rope lights.
+These advantages have now made LED rope lights the dominant and most common types of rope light available.